rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 2. **Install Dependencies:** Run `npm install` to set up all required dependencies.
 3. **Build Generation:** Execute `npm run cli:build` to create a build located at `/dist/cli`.
 4. **Running the CLI:** Launch the CLI by inputting a URL, sitemap URL, CSV file of URL set, or a path to a sitemap file.

+The CLI provides the following options as a source to create a report:

   - Analyze a specific URL: `npm run cli -- -u https://bbc.com`.
   - Analyze URLs from a sitemap: `npm run cli -- -s https://example.com/sitemap_index.xml`.
   - Analyze URLs from a CSV file: `npm run cli -- -c /path/to/urlset.csv`.
   - Analyze a specific XML sitemap file: `npm run cli -- -p /path/to/sitemap.xml`.

+To customize and change the behavior of the analysis of those reports, the CLI also supports options:

+  - Limit the number of URLs to analyze from a specific sitemap or CSV: npm run cli -- -p /path/to/sitemap.xml -ul 10
+  - Export the report to a specific folder without creating a dashboard URL: npm run cli -- -u https://bbc.com -d <path-to-dir> or npm run cli -- -u https://bbc.com -out-dir <path-to-dir>.
   - **Note:** Wappalyzer, used for page technology analysis, may request permission for its Chromium instance.
 To bypass technology analysis, use the `nt` flag: `npm run cli -- -u https://bbc.com -nt`.

 ### CLI Use Cases